Skip to content

 Common Mistakes and Alternative Spellings

-The standard and correct spelling is Exeter.
-Common misspellings often arise from phonetic errors or confusion with similar-sounding words or places.
-Frequent typos include Exter (dropping the second 'e'), Excester (adding an intrusive 'c' as in 'Leicester'), and Exeeter (doubling the 'e').
-It is also sometimes incorrectly spelled as Exter or, more rarely, Excester by those unfamiliar with English place-name conventions.
-It is important to distinguish it from Exeter, New Hampshire or other global namesakes, though the core spelling remains the same.
-The river it sits upon, the Exe, is a separate term and should not be conflated with the city's name.
+The standard spelling is Exeter.
+Common misspellings and typographical errors often arise from phonetic confusion or keyboard slips.
+Frequent incorrect variations include Exter (dropping the middle 'e'), Excester (adding an erroneous 'c' by analogy with 'Excellence' or 'Exchequer'), and Exeeter (duplicating the 'e').
+Another occasional error is Exteter, swapping the 'e' and 'x'.
+It is also sometimes mistakenly written as Exter in hasty typing.
+The city's name is distinct from the similarly spelled but unrelated Exeter locations in the United States, Canada, and elsewhere, though the spelling remains consistent.
+The river on which it sits, the Exe, is a separate term and should not be conflated with the city's name.

 Example Sentences